 Around 40% of Americans still read a print newspaper in a given week, with the majority of newspaper subscribers in an older and more affluent group.
 If your small business is looking to target this demographic, then newspaper advertising is a good option for you.

 A huge plus for small businesses is that many newspapers are local, so your newspaper ad will only be seen by people who live or work near your business.
-Another great way to market your business is via locally targeted online ads.
-Click here for a free tool from Waymark that can create a custom Facebook ad for your business in under a minute.
+Usually, the most successful strategy is to pair newspaper advertising with other types of advertising, such as online, radio, and TV advertising.

 To be successful with newspaper advertising, you will need to understand how pricing works and different strategies you can implement when taking out an ad.